ElevatorPitchEssentials.com > Elevator Pitch 101

 The Solution

-The goal of this book is to ensure that you know how to handle situations like the ones described above; to ensure you know what to do, and what to say, if you have just a minute or two to catch the attention of the person with whom you most want to speak.
+The goal of this book is to ensure that you know how to handle situations like the ones described above; that you know what to do, and what to say, if you have just a minute or two to catch the attention of the person with whom you most want to speak.

 This means developing an elevator pitch.